syedusama5556/youtubedlapi-server-infusiblecoder/README.md

 About
 -----

-``youtubedlapi-server-infusiblecoder`` is released to the public domain, read the [License] (LICENSE.md)_ for more info.
+``youtubedlapi-server-infusiblecoder`` is released to the public domain, read the [License](https://raw.githubusercontent.com/syedusama5556/youtubedlapi-server-infusiblecoder/master/LICENSE.md) for more info.

 Example
 -----

-youtubedlapi-server-infusiblecoder -p 8000 --host 127.0.0.1 --number-processes 1
+``youtubedlapi-server-infusiblecoder -p 8000 --host 127.0.0.1 --number-processes 1``

 or

-youtubedlapi-server-infusiblecoder -p 9191 --host 0.0.0.0 --number-processes 1
+``youtubedlapi-server-infusiblecoder -p 9191 --host 0.0.0.0 --number-processes 1``

-or for bg run
+or for running in bacground

-nohup youtubedlapi-server-infusiblecoder -p 9191 --host 0.0.0.0 --number-processes 1 &
+``nohup youtubedlapi-server-infusiblecoder -p 9191 --host 0.0.0.0 --number-processes 1 &``